About Poppy Places

 The Poppy is the most powerful and easily recognised symbol of both courage and sacrifice that we have as New Zealanders.

-The Poppy Places
+The Poppy Places of New Zealand

 Throughout New Zealand, there are many places named after ordinary New Zealanders who made the ultimate sacrifice for their country.
 Places such as Nigel, Te Whiti, Frickleton, Selwyn, and many more.

-The Trust believes that these many hundreds of such places which, if left to history, may disappear from our collective consciousness.
+Poppy Places believes that these many hundreds of such places which, if left to history, may disappear from our collective consciousness.
 Our aim is to provide a "place" where these stories can be captured and forever stored.
 Each approved place will be marked with the placement of the official poppy flower of the Royal New Zealand Returned and Serviceman’s Association (RNZRSA).

 The Poppy may also be placed on such places as buildings, memorials and plaques to denote a place’s significance.